Cancel anytime

 Total Addressable Market (TAM)

-The North American freight rail market is estimated at $80 billion annually.
-CN is well-positioned to capture a significant portion of this TAM due to its network and efficiency.
+The North American freight rail market is estimated to be in the hundreds of billions of dollars annually.
+CN is positioned to capture a significant portion of this TAM through its network and service offerings.

 Upturn SWOT Analysis